dogradiwakar/docs/docs/Overview.md

 ![](/docs/Overview/9.png)

 ## **Transformations Actions and Lazy Executions**
 Transformations transform a spark dataframe into a new dataframe without altering the original data as it is immutable .
-E.g. a select() or a filter() command will not change the original dataframe but will return a new dataframe
+E.g. a select() or a filter() command will not change the original dataframe but will return a new dataframe.

+Transformations are the core of how you express your business logic using Spark.

 All transformations are evaluated lazily aka the results are not computed immediately but are recorded which allows spark to rearrange the transformations , optimize them into stages for efficient execution .
 Lazy evaluation allows spark to record transformations until an action is invoked .
 Each transformation produces a new dataframe .

 Actions : Anything which triggers execution of a transformation like show, count etc.

+Kind of actions
+- Actions to view data in the console
+- Actions to collect data to native objects in the respective language
+- Actions to write to output data sources
+-
 ![](/docs/Overview/10.png)

 ## **Narrow and Wide Transformations**